trembl/Uchu-Mini-X/README.md

 ![](images/X4000.jpg)

-The Kosmos X-Series was followed by the XN-Series
+The Kosmos X-Series was followed by the XN-Series, which introduces a different chassis and some addtional parts (Variable Capacitor, 555 Timer)

 ## Todo
 - [X] Identify the parts and create a complete [BoM (Bill of Materials)](BoM.md)
 - [ ] Find where to source the parts - and how much they cost
-- [ ] PCD Design the Main Board
+- [ ] PCB Design the Main Board
 - [ ] PCB Design the small carrier boards for IC, AMPs, etc
 - [ ] Mill the Boards
 - [ ] 3D Model the Console ("Schaltpult") & Enclosures